comed-ian/CTF-Writeups/RITSEC-2021/README.md

 ## Fleshwound - 200 pts
 #### Framing the Challenge
 The next challenge in the `REV/BIN` category, Fleshwound, provided a single file `fleshwound.json` and the hint `Tis but a....`.
 Monty Python fans will immediately recognize the truncated quote, though again the hint is not immediately apparent.
 Investigation of the `fleshwound.json` file shows a lot of...garbage?
 It is not clear how the JSON file should be interpreted.
 A number of the fields are either obfuscated or otherwise poorly named and the plain text does not clearly indicate a path forward.
 One interesting observation is that the file defines a number of "opcodes", with commands like `event_whenflagclicked`, `sensing_askandwait`, and `operator_equals`.
-A quick search for these method names leads to [MIT's Scratch platform](https://scratch.mit.edu/) - an online application meant to introduce children to fundamental programming cconcepts.
+A quick search for these method names leads to [MIT's Scratch platform](https://scratch.mit.edu/) - an online application meant to introduce children to fundamental programming concepts.
 This makes logical sense when considered in context with the challenge hint:

 ![tis_but_a_scratch](https://64.media.tumblr.com/tumblr_lwrv52wVCC1qmfycwo1_500.png)

-The online platform accepts upload files, so long as they have a `.sb3` file extension, and modifying the file to `fleshwound.json.sb3` allows for successful import.
+The online platform accepts uploads, so long as they have a `.sb3` file extension, and modifying the file to `fleshwound.json.sb3` allows for successful import.

 #### Reverse Engineering(?)

 ![scratch_1](https://raw.githubusercontent.com/comed-ian/CTF-Writeups/main/RITSEC-2021/_images/scratch_1.png)

 The next step, now that the Scratch file is uploaded, is half reverse engineering and half understanding how Scratch works.
 Simple testing showed that the green flag icon runs a prompt asking `What do you seek?`.
 This seems to be on the right path, but a seemingly incorrect input does not yield positive or negative feedback.
 Searching the JSON file for this string shows that it resides within a `sensing_askandwait` opcode.
-It also shows that this "method" calls method `iybEVB.t5+ShRV.(sy,r` as the next "block" which is a `control_if` opcode.
+It also shows that this "method" calls `iybEVB.t5+ShRV.(sy,r` as the next "block" which is a `control_if` opcode.
 This makes logical sense, as the program should compare the user input with some key.
-The operation uses condition `ds7|:EA%,[mCT/qcZQGw` in its comparison, which happens to be the next field.
+The operation uses condition `ds7|:EA%,[mCT/qcZQGw` in its comparison, which happens to be the next JSON field.
 This `operator_equals` opcode uses defined operands, one of which is `gib flag`!

 ~~~json
 "Soe6]HpjC+UgMd:@;}m`": {